Namo2/InPlayerEpisodePreview/README.md

 #### Jellyfin Web Client (Server) ####

+NOTE: If you are using docker there could be permission issues while injection the script.
+Jellyscrub works in a similar fashion, checkout their [readme](https://github.com/nicknsy/jellyscrub/blob/main/README.md) for more information.

+1. Add the manifest `https://raw.githubusercontent.com/Namo2/InPlayerEpisodePreview/master/manifest.json` as a Jellyfin plugin repository to your server.
+2. Install the plugin `InPlayerEpisodePreview` from the repository.
+3. Restart the Jellyfin server.

 #### Jellyfin Media Player (JMP) Desktop Client ####

 This is the recommended way to install the script on the desktop client.